zqx1392/hello-world/README.md

 inspect grisaia eng release date and track all review (if comparing eng-jp exists or not)

 so, current situation

 --- playing
-- erect
-- grisaia
+- erect & grisaia

---- just install
+--- installed
-- falnese
-- life with s
+- falnese & life with s

 --- standby
-- ane pinchi
-- small eng
+- ane pinchi & small eng

 --- plan
 - clear grisaia while erect (ofc going to be dry judging by high foreshadowing amount)
 - do life with s while bored
 - decide how we should treat falnese
+- choose one small thing to kill time after done with Grisaia

 new webpage
 - add more content, fix content, find our strong points (compare to other web)